 - Feed Station 1 (at 19.5 miles on all routes): Ashford Hospice

-- Feed Station 2 (at 37 miles on all routes): Biketart, Breach
+- Feed Station 3 (at 61 miles into the EPIC route and 37 miles into all other routes): Biketart, Breach

 Everyone will be given a ride number that identifies them as a participant.
 You must attach this number to your bike so that you're easily identifiable.

 This number is also how you will be able to view professional photos of you taken on the ride, so make sure it is visible on the front of your handlebars.